10 Times Olivia Culpo Nearly Broke The Internet With Her Instagram Snaps

 One thing is for sure — Olivia Culpo definitely knows how to get her Instagram followers’ temperatures rising.

-As fans know, Culpo is one of the most famous models on the planet and everywhere she goes, people know exactly who she is.
-The brunette beauty has been tied to a number of high-profile celebrities including Nick Jonas and Miami Dolphins star Danny Amendola and he’s also flaunted her figure for a ton of different magazines including the infamous The Sports Illustrated Swimsuit Edition.
+As fans know, Culpo is one of the most famous models on the planet, and everywhere she goes, people know exactly who she is.
+The brunette beauty has been tied to a number of high-profile celebrities including Nick Jonas and Miami Dolphins star Danny Amendola, and she’s also flaunted her figure for a ton of different magazines, including the infamous The Sports Illustrated: Swimsuit Edition.

 Olivia also happens to be wildly popular on social media and has a number of loyal fans.
-On Instagram alone, the 27-year-old has already amassed 4.1 million followers on the platform alone and that number seems to be growing by the day.
-And while the model posts a wide-range of photos and videos on her account, especially from magazine spreads and photo shoots, she is definitely most well-known for showing off her bikini body in a slew of sexy swimsuits.
+On Instagram alone, the 27-year-old has amassed 4.1 million followers on the platform alone and that number seems to be growing by the day.
+While the model posts a wide range of photos and videos on her account, especially from magazine spreads and photo shoots, she is definitely most well known for showing off her bikini body in a slew of sexy swimsuits.

 1. Snakeskin